FrancoisNadeau/csv_fix/README.md

 # csv_fix
-Methods to retrieve and repair data from potentially broken or non-standard tabular files.
+Methods to retrieve and repair data from .potentially broken or non-standard tabular files.